 Some further investigation seems to claim that the heath that was Dartford Brent was famously the encampment site of Richard Plantagent (Duke of York)'s army in 1452 whilst waiting to parley with Hentry VI who was encamped at Blackheath.
 In 1648 the Roundhead army of General Fairfax also camped there.
 The long gone gravel pit at the entrance to the Brent was the place of public execution in the reigns of Bloody Mary and Elizabeth I. In 1772 eight human skeletons were discovered in the gravel pit, most likely criminals executed for their crimes.
 There are documented burnings at the stake on the Brent, violent times.

 More recent history reveals that having abandoned its long-term plan for a new store in Lowfield Street in 2014, the supermarket chain TESCO has now sold its holding to European real estate investment manager Meyer Bergman in 2015.
-Two years on, still nothing to be even remotely excited about.
+Three years on, still nothing to be even remotely excited about.
 Nothing has changed.
 But as of 16 March 2017, Dartford council's development control board gave developer Meyer Homes the all-clear to start work on a huge residential scheme in Lowfield Street, which will replace its dilapidated store fronts with 548 homes, retail space, a cafe, and a microbrewery, despite protests from local doctors about the lack of healthcare infrastructure, hospital beds, and school places.
-Watch this space.
+We are still watching this space as of March 2018.
+Don't hold you breath if you are expecting great changes to be taking place imminently.
+Lots of building of flats, squeezed in with limited space for parking.
+That's about it.

 Keywords:Bergman, Dartford, Kent., Meyer, Tesco, micro-brewery., property, redevelopment, town